cwt/neosqlite/README.md

 - **Automatic JSON/JSONB Support**: Automatically detects and uses JSONB column type when available for better performance.
 - **GridFS Support**: Store and retrieve large files with a PyMongo-compatible GridFS implementation.

+## Performance Benchmarks

+NeoSQLite includes comprehensive benchmarks demonstrating the performance benefits of its SQL optimizations:

+- **Comprehensive SQL Optimization Benchmark**: Shows 5-480x performance improvements across all core operations
+- **Enhanced SQL Optimization Benchmark**: Covers additional optimizations like pipeline reordering and text search with array processing
+- **Text Search + json_each() Benchmark**: Demonstrates specialized optimizations for text search on array fields

+See the [`examples/`](examples/) directory for detailed benchmark implementations and results.

 ## Drop-in Replacement for PyMongo and NoSQL Solutions

 For many common use cases, `NeoSQLite` can serve as a drop-in replacement for `PyMongo`.
 The API is designed to be compatible, meaning you can switch from MongoDB to a SQLite backend with minimal code changes.
 The primary difference is in the initial connection setup.